What is Diabetes?

-The Diabetes Center for Advanced Care at Firelands Regional Medical Center is committed to providing the highest quality of care for patients with diabetes and metabolic disorders, including:
+The Diabetes Care Center at Firelands Regional Medical Center - Center for Coordinated Care, is committed to providing the highest quality of care for patients with diabetes, or diabetic devices, including:

-If you have been diagnosed with one of the above conditions, the Diabetes Center for Advanced Care is now accepting self-referrals; or your primary care provider may refer you.
+If you have diabetes or prediabetes, the Diabetes Care Center is now accepting self-referrals; or your primary care provider may refer you.

-As one of our patients, information regarding your current therapy is communicated to your primary care provider’s office after each endocrinology visit.
-We recognize that communication with you and your healthcare providers allows for continuity of care.
-We also work very closely with the Diabetes Self-Management Educational program at Firelands Regional Medical Center, which is staffed by a diabetes nurse educator and registered dietitian.
+Your therapy is communicated to your primary care provider’s office after each visit.
+We also work closely with the Diabetes Self-Management Education program at Firelands Regional Medical Center, which is staffed by diabetes nurse educators, pharmacists and registered dietitians.